Voting with the Graph: Stable RLAIF via Topological Consistency Maximization: Baseline Algorithms

-DGR-ReverseResolve attempts to preserve preference information by reversing conflicting edges rather than removing them.
-However, this approach can introduce negative learning signals when conflicts are incorrectly identified, and lacks the systematic optimality of the minimum feedback arc set method.
+TCR-ReverseResolve attempts to preserve preference information by reversing erroneous edges rather than removing them.
+However, this approach can introduce negative learning signals when random errors are incorrectly identified, and lacks the systematic approach of our MAS approximation method.

 The edge reversal strategy preserves the total number of preference relationships while breaking cycles.
-However, when conflicts are incorrectly identified, reversing edges can introduce negative learning signals that are more harmful than simply removing them, as evidenced by its underperformance relative to the baseline.
-This highlights the critical importance of principled conflict identification in our optimal DGR method.
+However, when random errors are incorrectly identified, reversing edges can introduce negative learning signals that are more harmful than simply removing them, as evidenced by its underperformance relative to the baseline.
+This highlights the critical importance of principled consensus extraction in our optimal TCR method.

-Both variants demonstrate that naive conflict resolution can be ineffective or even harmful.
-Only the systematic approach of our main DGR algorithm, which uses minimal feedback arc set optimization, achieves reliable performance improvements by correctly identifying and minimally perturbing the preference graph structure.
+Both variants demonstrate that naive consensus extraction can be ineffective or even harmful.
+Only the systematic approach of our main TCR algorithm, which approximates the Maximum Acyclic Subgraph, achieves reliable performance improvements by correctly identifying and minimally perturbing the preference graph structure.